Print

 - preparing statements of benefits for members and beneficiaries

-- preparing applications for the registration of amendments to the plan, as well as reports that must be filed with government authorities
+- preparing applications for the registration of amendments to the plan, as well as reports that must be filed

 - keeping the books and preparing financial reports or financial statements